Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Scope of the Orders

-The products subject to these orders are uncovered innerspring units composed of a series of individual metal springs joined together in sizes corresponding to the sizes of adult mattresses (e.g., twin, twin long, full, full long, queen, California king, and king) and units used in smaller constructions, such as crib and youth mattresses.
-The complete scope language of these orders is listed in the Issues and Decision Memorandum,
+The merchandise covered by these Orders are uncovered innerspring units composed of a series of individual metal springs joined together in sizes corresponding to the sizes of adult mattresses (e.g., twin, twin long, full, full long, queen, California king, and king) and units used in smaller constructions, such as crib and youth mattresses.
+All uncovered innerspring units are included in this scope regardless of width and length.
+Included within this definition are innersprings typically ranging from 30.5 inches to 76 inches in width and 68 inches to 84 inches in length.
+Innersprings for crib mattresses typically range from 25 inches to 27 inches in width and 50 inches to 52 inches in length.

 Jeffrey I. Kessler,